Results

 Welcome to the Cabarrus Black Boys Chapter Daughters of the American Revolution Wreaths Across America Page.
 For every 2 wreaths sponsored through our page a third wreath will be placed for free.

-On December 14, 2024 (Wreath Placement Immediately Following Ceremony) at noon, the Cabarrus Black Boys Chapter NSDAR will be helping to Remember and Honor our veterans by laying wreaths on the graves of our country's fallen heroes at OAKWOOD CEMETERY in Concord, North Carolina.
+On December 14, 2024 (See location pages for ceremony and wreath placement details) at noon, the Cabarrus Black Boys Chapter NSDAR will be helping to Remember and Honor our veterans by laying wreaths on the graves of our country's fallen heroes at OAKWOOD CEMETERY in Concord, North Carolina.

 Please help us honor and remember as many fallen heroes as possible at OAKWOOD CEMETERY by clicking the red “SPONSOR” button to sponsor wreaths, click the “VOLUNTEER” button to volunteer on Wreaths Day, and invite your family and friends to volunteer also.